 |Management Objective||Predictability is normally important.
 Achieving predictability requires a well-defined plan and conformance to the plan and some level of emphasis on control are also important.||Arriving at an effective solution is far more important in this kind of project than predictability.
 Therefore, innovation and creativity would generally be emphasized more than control.|

 |Leadership Approach||The style of leadership naturally might be a bit more directive in order to remain on track with the project plan.
 You certainly don’t want members of the project team running loose in all different directions without some kind of plan that integrates all of their efforts together that is consistent with the overall plan.||A different leadership style is typically called for.
 If you want to encourage creativity and innovation, you don’t want to emphasize control, you want to empower people and give them some flexibility to use their own intelligence and judgement to explore alternatives as necessary to find the best solution.|

 There are a lot of very polarized viewpoints in this area that go something like this:

 - Waterfall is bad

 Those polarized points of view tend to over-simplify what is not quite so simple.
 It not as simple as drawing a black-and-white comparison between two extremes.

 - There are lots of “shades of gray” in both the problem-solving approach and the leadership style that is most appropriate for a particular situation.

 - An effective leader should be able to adjust his/her leadership style and problem-solving approach as necessary to fit any given situation.

 - There is not just one leadership style that fits all situations

-- Agile leadership is not really a radically different style of leadership that is totally separate and mutually-exclusive with other leadership styles; however, it significantly expands our definition of what “leadership” is.
+- Agile leadership is not really a radically different style of leadership.
+It is not totally separate and mutually-exclusive with other leadership styles.
+However, it significantly expands our definition of what “leadership” is.